betofigueiredo/betofigueiredo/README.md

 ### Blog

 - [The Biggest Problem with Scrum](https://betofigueiredo.com/blog/the-biggest-problem-with-scrum)<br />
-You can do everything right and still feel like you’ve lost.<br />February 9, 2025<br />
+You can do everything right and still feel like you’ve lost. — February 9, 2025<br />

 - [Be careful about your dependencies](https://betofigueiredo.com/blog/be-careful-about-your-dependencies)<br />
-The tragedy of an old Node project and the trap of dependencies in JavaScript projects.<br />January 18, 2025<br />
+The tragedy of an old Node project and the trap of dependencies in JavaScript projects. — January 18, 2025<br />

 - [Best quality in a software developer](https://betofigueiredo.com/blog/best-quality-in-a-software-developer)<br />
-If you were hiring a developer today, what would be the primary quality you'd look for in that person?<br />January 3, 2025<br />
+If you were hiring a developer today, what would be the primary quality you'd look for in that person? — January 3, 2025<br />

 ### Side projects
 - [Diff Tracer](https://github.com/betofigueiredo/diff_tracer) - Created with Python / FastAPI / MyPy.<br />